aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   TEXCOORD semantic.
   Also, TGSI_SEMANTIC_PCOORD becomes available, which labels a fragment shader input that will always be replaced with sprite coordinates.
+* ``PIPE_CAP_PREFER_BLIT_BASED_TEXTURE_TRANSFER``: Whether it is preferable
+  to use a blit to implement a texture transfer which needs format conversions and swizzling in state trackers.
+Generally, all hardware drivers with dedicated memory should return 1 and all software rasterizers should return 0.

 .. _pipe_capf: